Your Guide To Getting An Oil Field Job

-The downstream means the part when the crude oil is refined.
+The downstream means the part where the crude oil is refined.
 This process also includes marketing and branding crude oil and then selling it.
 The distribution of crude oil in a specific ratio is also determined in this stage.

 The straightforward answer to this question is yes.
 Oil field life is indeed backbreaking and challenging.
 It is because the working conditions are callous and demanding.

 There is a lot of physical work involved in oil fieldwork, and most people have to pull twelve hours a day when they are working in the oil field.